kmnhan/physlab/README.md

 * Data are now saved as a `.csv` file.
 * Selecting an existing `.csv` file from previous measurements will not overwrite its contents.
 New data is appended after the last row.
-* Due to the delay (~ 1.4 s) of the SourceMeter output, the measuring interval parameter did not reflect true measurement intervals.
-Now, it has changed to reflect the true  For ins
+* Due to the delay (dependent on NPLC, counts, etc.) of the SourceMeter output, the measuring interval parameter did not reflect true measurement intervals.
+Now, it has changed to reflect the true delay.
+To reduce the minimum delay time to 0.6 s, the NPLC has been reduced from 10 to 4.
+Larger binning will be required during postprocessing.
 * Time averaging functionality is removed.
 * Some PID parameters have been adjusted.